-Prior to InterAction, Lindsey served in the U.S. Department of State Bureau of Conflict and Stabilization Operations where she designed and implemented interagency strategies and programs on a range of diplomatic and development issues.
-These included gang violence prevention, peace processes, U.S. regional cooperation in Central America and the Andean region, establishing the Atrocities Prevention Board, Secretary of State’s Strategic Dialogue with Faith-Based Civil Society, and Women, Peace and Security.
+Prior to InterAction, Lindsey served in the U.S. Department of State where she designed and implemented interagency strategies and programs on a range of diplomatic and development issues.
+Within U.S. foreign policy, her areas of expertise include conflict prevention and peacebuilding, civil society engagement, U.S.-Latin America relations, and cultural diplomacy.

 In 2017, Lindsey co-founded MAP, a social enterprise to address refugee unemployment in the creative sector.
 She has experience in building strategic partnerships, change management, fundraising, and monitoring, evaluation, and learning (MEL) within non-profits and government, and has worked in South Africa, Nicaragua, Argentina, Costa Rica, and Sweden.
 Her writing is featured in the Journal of Peace Research, and she has a book slated for publication with New Degree Press in Spring 2021.